DN-Vanguard/employee-management-system/README.md

 You may use the `seeds.sql` file provided to populate example tables to the database or clear the database and add your own data.

-## Usage

-After installation, the app can be run using `node index.js` in the command line within the terminal.

 ## Technologies
 (See `package.json` file for more detail)